lubuntu-team/manual/source/2/2.4/2.4.5/Qlipper.rst

 Usage
 ------

 Qlipper is  a clipboard manager automatically started in the system tray.
 To view your clipboard history left click on the icon that looks like a clipboard or press :kbd:`Control+Alt+v`.
 To make your item from your history the selected one left click on the item of your history in the menu.
+If you temprarily wnat your clipboard history not to be saved or shown you can close qlipper by right clicking on the clipboard icon and selecting :menuselection:`Quit`.
 Screenshot
 -----------
 .. image:: qlipper.png